 Where to stay in Manacor

 Spend the night at La Reserva Rotana near Manacor, a true luxury paradise on the countryside.
 You will wake up in an oasis of green gardens and palm trees.
-You can also work on your golfing skills at the adjoining golf course.

 Photos by Laura Pott and Pernilla Danielsson